mrryanjohnston/grpc-classrooms/README.md

 `students` are served from models in the `student-profiles` rails application.

+This is not the most efficient way to do this; you'll notice there are many calls to the database this way.
+Consider when you implement this that you'll want to batch your requests somehow to the two microservices.

 ## Setup

 You'll need ruby version `2.6.3`.
 Install the dependencies: